Skip to main content

 warnReports a warning but allows the build to continue.

-Set the default severity in sqlbuild_project.yml:
+Set the default severity in sqlbuild_project.toml:

-Override per audit instance:
+Override per audit instance in the MODEL() header:

 Run scope